antonioscalaunina/pyANTI-FASc/Example2_Mediterranean.md

 The file actually used for the run must be always named **scaling_relationship.json**.
 The default available file is set to run the [Tohoku example](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/Example1_Tohoku.md), but it is sufficient to copy this `scaling_relationship_WC.json` into `scaling_relathionship.json` to run this example **look carefully at the comments beside and below to properly set the values**:

     {
-    "Magnitude_bins": {                                     # Within this section the number of magnitude bins and the magnitude bins are defined
+    "Magnitude_bins": {                                      →Within this section the number of magnitude bins and the magnitude bins are defined
     "number_bins" : 21,
 	"Magnitude": [5.5,5.6,5.7,5.8,5.9,6.0,6.1,6.2,6.3,6.4,6.5,6.6,6.7,6.8,6.9,7.0,7.1,7.2,7.3,7.4,7.5]
 	},

-	"Scaling_law": { "number": 1,      # Here we declare the number of different scaling laws used in the code "name" : ["WellsCopp1994_Normal"],        # Names of scaling laws (must be consistent with the set number in the parameter "Scaling_law"
+	"Scaling_law": { "number": 1,             → Here we declare the number of different scaling laws used in the code "name" : ["WellsCopp1994_Normal"],        → Names of scaling laws (must be consistent with the set number in the parameter "Scaling_law"

 	"Area":  [43.6516,   52.7230,   63.6796,   76.9130,   92.8966,  112.2018,  135.5189,  163.6817,
 	197.6970,  238.7811,  288.4032,  348.3373,  420.7266,  508.1594,  	613.7620,  741.3102,